TCG Istanbul (F 515)

 Istanbul (F 515) is an Istanbul-class frigate of the Turkish Navy.

 Construction and career

 Istanbul was laid down on 19 January 2017 in which the ceremony was attended by Turkish Defence Minister Fikri Işık and senior military officers, including Admiral Bülent Bostanoğlu, Commander of the Turkish Naval Forces.
 She was launched on 23 January 2021 by Pendik Naval Shipyard in Istanbul.
-She is scheduled to be commissioned in 2023.
+She was commissioned on 19 January 2024.